trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 ## Step Implementation

-A step can be added via `step`, `consider` and `failure`.
+A step can be added via `step`, `success` and `failure`.
 It can be implemented as an instance method.

     class Create < Trailblazer::Operation
       step :model!